 - Collaborate with peers globally and contribute to policy and/or clinical recommendation development

-- Access professional development opportunities including Special Interest Groups, steering committees and a mentor program (mentor program launching early 2021)
+Access professional development opportunities including Special Interest Groups and program steering committees

 - Receive the monthly members’ newsletter